 History in brief

 - The oldest feature is a blocked lancet window of Early English style (c.1180-1250), in the west wall of the north aisle.
-It was preserved when a buttress of the fine, sturdy 15th-century Perpendicular-style tower was built against it.

 - The south aisle can be dated by the 14th-century piscina in the south wall.